There are many good reasons to why you should post your scores An active and accurate handicap can make competing more fair and fun for everyone.

 Reason #2: Be Eligible to Play in Tournaments and Charity Golf Events

 - In order to compete in state championships or local charity golf events, or many other events, you must have an active handicap.
-Regularly posting your handicap also allows you to be placed into the correct group so you are competing with people of similar skill level.
+Your handicap index provides the information tournament committees need to place you in the appropriate group so you’re competing with people of similar skill level.

 Reason #3: Make it Fair